 6. Verde Valley Wine Trail

-Although Old Town Cottonwood has a concentrated selection of wine tasting rooms, it is just a sampling of the many wine offerings available throughout the Verde Valley and Sedona.
+Arizona’s wine industry is thriving, with unique varietals like Malvasia Bianca and Syrah gaining recognition.
+The state’s diverse soil produces bold reds and crisp whites, offering a distinctive wine-tasting experience.
+Although Old Town Cottonwood has a concentrated selection of wine-tasting rooms, it is just a sampling of the many wine offerings available throughout the Verde Valley and Sedona.

 The Verde Valley Wine Trail, billed as the heart of Arizona wine country, offers about 25 winery/vineyard stops that stretch all the way from the steep mountainside of Jerome to the Verde River communities of Clarkdale and Cottonwood to the Oak Creek communities of Page Springs and Sedona.
 The wine trail’s website offers a passport that lists the stops along the route.